Vis4Sense/student-projects/2023-2024/llm-trading.md

 1. Progress
    Experiments:
    - trying decaying learning rate, as the training goes on the learning rate will smaller
-   - restructure the reward function, instead of based on portofolio value, into realised profit or loss.
+   - testing around with different reward scenario.

         -good thing: the agent now seems encourage more to trade rather than buy and hold